basmaashouur/computational-geometry-library/CGsummary.md

 * **Same Lines**
     * Check if the have the same slope
     * Check if they cross
-    * Check if they have the same hight
+    * Check if they have the same height
 * **Intersect Lines**
    * Check if they don't have the same slope (not Parallel)
    * Check they cross on a point
-   * Find that point they cross in by sloving the two linear algebraic equations togther
+   * Find that point they cross in by solving the two linear algebraic equations together
-* **Closet Point To Line**
+* **closest Point To Line**
    * I have a point and a line and  I wanna find a point lie in that line that the closet to that point
    * If the line is vertical then the y of the closet point is the same as the line, and x = -c
    * If the line is horizontal then the x of the closet point is the same as the line, and y = -c
    * If the line is normal:
      * Draw a line from that point to the line which is perpendicular, we know the point and the slope
-     * Then find the intersection of that perpendicular line and the other line and that would be the closet point
+     * Then find the intersection of that perpendicular line and the other line and that would be the closest point
 * **Two Lines Angle**
   * We can compute the angle aob given three points: a, o, and b, using dot product, Since oa · ob = |oa|×|ob| × cos(θ), we have theta = arccos(oa · ob/(|oa|×|ob|)).